dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 #### The `active` role

 The Erlang's active role is a real gem.
 It allows us to choose between receiving the UDP messages as normal GenServer messages or we can explicitly call [recv/2 or /3](http://www.erlang.org/doc/man/gen_udp.html#recv-2) to gather the messages.
 I think the former method fits the OTP way a lot better.
+This nicer way is the so called `active mode`.

-If I was using `active: false` then I would need to choose between either wait indefinitely with `recv/2` or do an internal loop with `recv/3` and pick a timeout for that.
+If I am in passive mode, when using `active: false` then I would need to choose between either wait indefinitely with `recv/2` or do an internal loop with `recv/3` and pick a timeout for that.
 Both are bad because I need to take care of the incoming other messages/GenServer commands while I am waiting for the UDP messages in `recv/[2,3]`.

 Because of these complications I feel more natural to use active mode as opposed to `active: false`.

 For the active mode I have multiple options:

-- **active: true** : converts all incoming messages to GenServer messages and passes them to `handle_info`.
+- **active: true** : converts all incoming messages to GenServer messages and passes them right away to `handle_info`.
 This is pretty dangerous as the network can overflow the Erlang message queue
 - **active: :once** : passes one single incoming message to `handle_info` and then it switches back to passive.
 To continue as an active socket we need to shoot `:inet.setopts(socket, [active: :once])` again.
 This allows nice control over the socket.
 - **active: NUMBER** : passes NUMBER messages to `handle_info` and decrement NUMBER until it reaches zero, when it becomes passive.
 We can call `:inet.setopts(socket, [active: INCREMENT])` where the INCREMENT number will be added to the actual NUMBER.

 I like this latter option most, because it allows a bounded number of messages to be enqueued in the Erlang message queue.

+If you look at the example code above you can see that I used `active: 10` to start with a 10 element buffer and I called `:inet.setopts(socket, [active: 1])` in handle_info(...) to compensate for the message I just processed.

 #### Erlang IP addresses in Elixir